zdebruine/RcppML/README.md

 * Most `fastlm` functions are simple wrappers of the Eigen header library contained in the `inst/include` directory.
 * Functions in this header library are separately documented and may be used in C++ applications.

+## Solving linear systems
+Unconstrained or non-negative solutions to linear systems are found quickly by LLT decomposition/substitution followed by refinement by coordinate descent.
+Prior to solving, regularizations may also be applied.

 ## Active development
 fastlm is under non-breaking active development.
 Functionality to be released in the next few months will build off the current library and includes:
 * Unconstrained or non-negative diagonalized matrix factorization by alternating least squares with convex L1 regularization